 This is the magic wand you use for faster development in Flutter.
 You can click on any

 Option+Return and see what options you have for that particular

 widget .
 I.E.:

 Let’s say you have a widget that’s not a

 padding property.
 You want to give some padding but you’re afraid of messing up your widget structure.
 With our magic wand, you can add your

 Padding without messing anything up:

-Alt + Enter on the widget that needs a padding around it, and click on
+Just tap the magical command (based on your OS), on the widget that needs a padding around it, and click on

 Add Padding And now you can modify the default padding to be whatever you want.